ibm-cloud-docs/log-analysis/agent/logdna_agent_status.md

 {:important: .important}
 {:note: .note}

-# Ensuring LogDNA agents are kept current
+# Ensuring logging agents are kept current
 {: #logdna_agent_status}

-Ensure that any LogDNA agents that you have deployed are kept current Configure a LogDNA agent to associate tags to all log records that it collects so that you can identify the agent's data quicker in the LogDNA web UI.
+Ensure that any logging agents that you have deployed are kept current Configure a logging agent to associate tags to all log records that it collects so that you can identify the agent's data quicker in the logging UI.
 {:shortdesc}

-## Updating a LogDNA agent
+## Updating a logging agent

 ## Image vulnerabilities